9 Political Science Research Opportunities for High School Students

 Acceptance Rate: Low

-Eligibility: High school U.S. citizens and be enrolled or accepted at an accredited institution and maintain eligibility throughout the internship.
+Eligibility: High school U.S. citizens who are enrolled or accepted at an accredited institution and maintain eligibility throughout the internship.

 Acceptance Rate: Moderate

-The U.S. Department of the Treasury Headquarters Student Internship Program offers high school students the opportunity to gain hands-on experience in policy research, data analysis, and government operations.
-Based in Washington, D.C., interns will analyze policy data, conduct research, and summarize key literature.
-Working with Treasury officials and U.S. agencies, you’ll develop research, analytical, and organizational skills.
-This program provides insight into federal operations and international policy, preparing students for careers in public service, economics, and international relations.
+The U.S. Department of the Treasury Headquarters Student Internship Program offers high school students the opportunity to gain experience in policy research, data analysis, and government operations.
+Based in Washington, D.C., you will analyze policy data, conduct research, and summarize key literature.
+By working with Treasury officials and U.S. agencies, you’ll develop research, analytical, and organizational skills.
+This program provides insight into federal operations and international policy, preparing you for careers in public service, economics, and international relations.
+To learn more about this program, check out our complete guide here.

 Location: University of Pennsylvania, Philadelphia, PA